idia-astro/jedi-madagaska/README.md

 If you want to check/verify which group you belong to, ssh to the machine (`ssh -XY username@jedi.idia.ac.za`) and type `groups`, you will see all the groups you belong to.

 ## Storage
-Our virtual machine access to data is managed with Unix groups.
+Our VM's access to data is managed by Unix groups.

 * `/data/users` This is the home directory
 * `/data/containers`  This contains all containers that are available